petershin/liferay-learn/docs/dxp/latest/en/liferay-development/marketplace/publishing-solutions-in-marketplace.md

 ## Publishing a Solution

-1. Log in to your Liferay account at [marketplace.liferay.com](https://marketplace.liferay.com/).
+1. Log into your Liferay account at [marketplace.liferay.com](https://marketplace.liferay.com/).

 1. Open the *Dashboard* drop-down and select *Publisher*.